javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 */!*
 ```

-Once again, the `.catch` handles it.
+The `.catch` works like in a `try..catch` block.
+We may have as many `.then` as we want, and then use a single `.catch` at the end to handle errors in all of them.

-### Implicit try..catch
+## Implicit try..catch

+Promises automatically take care about errors thrown inside them.

-Throwing an exception is considered a rejection.
+That's like an executor and handlers have invisible `try..catch` around them.
+If an error happens, it's considered a rejection.

 For instance, this code: